elastic/cloudbeat/dev-docs/CSPM-Cloud-Deployment.md

 <img width="900" alt="image" src="https://user-images.githubusercontent.com/51442161/222235991-5ea07776-d5fe-4a9c-9629-a619c5326970.png">

-Save the intergation
+Save the integration

 ## 4. Add Standalone Docker Agent
-- Now that you have an agent policy with a configured CSPM intergation navigate to Fleet > Agents and select `Add Agent`
+- Now that you have an agent policy with a configured CSPM integration navigate to Fleet > Agents and select `Add Agent`
-- Select your CSPM intergation from the drop down list under `What type of host are you adding?`
+- Select your CSPM integration from the drop-down list under `What type of host are you adding?`
 - On step 3 of the Flyout, you will be provided with the setup command for the agent, for example:

 ```